Introduction

 About libedhoc

-libedhoc is a C implementation of a lightweight authenticated Diffie-Hellman key exchange with ephemeral keys for constrained devices.
+libedhoc is a C implementation of the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol — a lightweight authenticated key exchange designed for constrained devices.
 It provides mutual authentication, forward secrecy, and identity protection.
-This protocol, EDHOC, is standardized by the IETF as RFC 9528.
-Code has been tested according to RFC 9529.
+EDHOC is standardized by the IETF as RFC 9528.
+The implementation has been tested for conformance with RFC 9529.

 Features

-Dedicated API for exporting cryptographic material for OSCORE session.
+Dedicated API for exporting cryptographic material to establish OSCORE sessions.

 EDHOC methods